 12. Get a Tax Refund on Souvenirs Bought in Ireland

-If you are visiting Ireland from outside the EU you are entitled to a tax refund on certain items that you buy.
+If you are visiting Ireland from outside the EU be prepared to apply for a tax refund on certain items that you buy.

-Since VAT has already been added to the goods you see in Irish stores, you will not see the tax on your receipt, like you will in the United States, for example.
+Please know that since VAT has already been added to many goods that are for sale in Irish stores, you will not see that added tax on your receipt, like you will in the United States, for example.

 They include children’s clothing, footwear, and food (except for chocolate and other confectionery items).
-If you purchase any of those items, you won’t be able to apply for a tax refund.
+If you purchase any of those items, you won’t be able to apply for the special tax refund.